-(1) An Annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts.

-- (2) A list of the top five most highly compensated executives as defined in FAR 31.205-6(p)(4)(ii)(B) and their total cash compensation at the time of Contract award, and annually thereafter. - (3) The Compensation and Benefits Report no later than March 1 of each year. - (4) A report pursuant to DOE Acquisition Letter 2014-07 (or its successor requirement) of the types and amounts of compensation included in the calculation of the compensation cap discussed in paragraph (c) below.
+- (1) An Annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts and planned distribution of funds for the following year. - (2) A list of the top five most highly compensated contractor employees and their total cash compensation as defined in FAR 31.205-6(p)(l)(i) at the time of Contract award, and at the time of any subsequent change to their total cash compensation no later than March 1st of each year. - Section 702 of the Bipartisan Budget Act of 2013 (BBA; Pub.
+L. 113-67, December 26, 2013) establishes a cap on the reimbursement of compensation costs for contractor employees, adjusted annually to reflect the change in the Employment Cost Index for all workers as calculated by the Bureau of Labor Statistics (BLS). - (3) An Annual Compensation and Benefits Rep01t no later than March 15th of each year.